raspberrypilearning/sound-machine/en/step_1.md

     elif sound == 6:
         womp()

-def safe(): # no sound or light
+def safe(): # No sound or light
     speaker.off()
     led.off()

-# loop to check if switch is closed
+# Loop to check if switch is closed

 while True:
     if trigger.is_closed: